pagkly/Zed/Investopedia3/Direct Tax.md

 ## Examples of Direct Taxes

 Corporate taxes are a good example of direct taxes.
-If, for example, a manufacturing company reports $1 million in revenue, $500,000 in the [cost of goods sold (COGS)](https://www.investopedia.com/terms/c/cogs.asp), and $100,000 in operating costs, its [earnings before interest, taxes, depreciation, and amortization (EBITDA)](https://www.investopedia.com/terms/e/ebitda.asp) would be $400,000.
+If, for example, a manufacturing company reports $1 million in revenue, $500,000 in the [[cost of goods sold (COGS)]](https://www.investopedia.com/terms/c/cogs.asp), and $100,000 in operating costs, its [[earnings before interest, taxes, depreciation, and amortization (EBITDA)]](https://www.investopedia.com/terms/e/ebitda.asp) would be $400,000.
 If the company has no debt, depreciation, or amortization, and has a corporate tax rate of 21%, its direct tax would be $84,000 ($400,000 x 0.21 = $84,000).

 An individual's federal income tax is another example of a direct tax.
 If a person makes $100,000 in a year, for example, and owes the government $20,000 in taxes, that $20,000 would be a direct tax.